 Programs tagged: oneread

-Scholars from each of Columbia's college campuses will discuss our One Read book from their academic perspectives, then invite audience comment.
-We'll have Dr. Michael J. Polley, associate professor of history at Columbia College; Dr. Kate Berneking Kogut, playwright, screenwriter and associate professor of English/Creative Writing at Stephens College; and sports psychologist Dr. Matthew Martens, associate professor of counseling psychology at the University of Missouri.
+Scholars from each of Columbia's college campuses will discuss our One Read book from their academic perspectives, then invite audience comment and discussion.
+We'll have Dr. Yngve Digernes, associate professor of sociology at Columbia College; Dr. Eric Marx, associate professor of psychology at Stephens College; and Dr. Nancy West, professor of English at the University of Missouri.

 In this year's One Read memoir "Bettyville," author George Hodgman befriends a stray dog and later adopts one from a shelter.
 Hodgman's connection with these two dogs illustrates what scientists have known for a very long time — that bonding with a companion animal can be beneficial for people of all ages.
 The unconditional love provided by a dog helps people learn to engage with others, feel loved and cope with a variety of health problems.
 Companion dogs can also help family members reestablish bonds with each other.
 Dr. Rebecca Johnson will discuss these and other benefits of companion animals, drawing on research of her own and other scientists.
 Johnson is the director of the Research Center on Human Animal Interaction at the MU College of Veterinary Medicine.